ProvableHQ/sdk/sdk/README.md

 const transaction = await programManager.networkClient.getTransaction(tx_id);
 ```

-### 2.7 React Example
+### 2.8 React Example

-Tying the above concepts together, the following is an example of how to use the SDK to execute a program within a React
+The above concepts can be tied together in a concrete example of a React web app.
+This example can be installed in one
-app.
-This example can be installed in one step by running:
+step by running:

 `npm create aleo-app@latest`

 #### Wasm Initialization

 Before functionality from the SDK can be used, the WASM module must be initialized within the browser.
-One way of doing
+A common way of
-this is doing this within a React UseEffect hook.
-The following is an example of how to do this.
+achieving this within a React App is using a React UseEffect hook.

 `aleo-wasm-hook.js`
 ```jsx